 Scholarly Commons Citation

 West, Robin, "The Difference in Women’s Hedonic Lives: A Phenomenological Critique of Feminist Legal Theory" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 573.
+573.